markhamilton/twitter_ebooks/README.md

 * bot won't copy tweets verbatim that it learns on the fly via learn.py
 * it now uses an SQLite database to keep track of tweets its made and learned along with timestamps
 * you can now define a list of users to ignore when replying such as other bots
+* you don't have to fool with crontab to delete logs anymore, tweets are tracked on an individual basis and expire automatically
 * probably some other stuff i forgot aaaa